formkit/docs-content/guides/build-a-multi-step-form.md

 ```
 </client-only>

-Notice that FormKit passes our submit handler 2 helpful arguments: the form's data in a single request-ready object (which we're calling `formData`), and the form's underlying core `node`, which we can use to clear errors or set any returned errors using the `node.clearErrors()` and `node.setErrors()` helpers.
+Notice that FormKit passes our submit handler 2 helpful arguments: the form's data in a single request-ready object (which we're calling `formData`), and the form's underlying core `node`, which we can use to clear errors or set any returned errors using the `node.clearErrors()` and `node.setErrors()` helpers, respectively.

 [`setErrors()`](/essentials/forms#clearing-errors-using-nodeseterrors-or-formkitseterrors) takes 2 arguments: form-level errors (an array), and field-specific errors (an object).
 Our fake backend returns the `err` response which we use to set any errors.